HariMenon2002/Webdevcourse/docker/week-15-live-1/beginning.md

 To create the image, do
      docker build -t backend-app .
--t is used to name the image(here backend-app). . means you are building the image here
+-t is used to name the image(here backend-app). . means you are building the image here.
+Each time you make changes, you should run this

 now just do docker run -p 3000:3000 backend-app and go to browser and do localhost:3000